top of page

 What Is a Smart Contract?
 A Practical Explanation for North Cyprus (TRNC)

 Smart contracts are one of the most important concepts in modern blockchain systems, yet they are frequently misunderstood.
 Despite the name, smart contracts are not contracts in the traditional legal sense, nor are they inherently “smart.”
 They are pieces of computer code that automatically execute predefined actions when specific conditions are met.
+For residents and businesses in North Cyprus (TRNC), smart contracts are relevant because they underpin many services already in use locally, including stablecoins, decentralised exchanges, and DeFi platforms.
+This article explains what smart contracts are, how they work, and what their practical limitations are in the TRNC context.

 A Simple Definition of a Smart Contract